Have you ever turned up at the beach without a leash or wax?

 Wetsuit hanger

-This is a hanger designed specifically to hang and dry your wetsuit after your surf.
+This hanger is designed to hang and dry your wetsuit after your surf.
+This is my lifesaver when I’m surfing twice a day.

 The wetsuit hanger features a wide shoulder design and non-slip material to prevent your wetsuit from stretching or slipping off the hanger.

-It’s an essential accessory for any surfer who wants to extend the life of their wetsuit and it drys a hell of a lot quicker than slinging it over the washing line.
+It’s an essential accessory for any surfer who wants to extend the life of their wetsuit, and it dries a hell of a lot quicker than slinging it over the washing line.

 Boot organiser

-It’s got multiple compartments and pockets to hold your wetsuits, towels, wax, and any other surf accessories.
+It has multiple compartments and pockets to hold your wetsuits, towels, wax, and other surf accessories.

 Surfskate